NativeScript/docs/content/plugins/plugin-workspace-guide.md

 ### How often do migrations need to be run?

 Not very often actually.
-Most plugin workspaces can maintain it's set of dependencies for often 1-2 years or longer but if a migration is available which mentions things you want/need feel free to run the migrations anytime.
+Most plugin workspaces can maintain it's set of dependencies for often 1-2 years or longer but if a migration is available which mentions things you want or need, feel free to run the migrations anytime.

+### Migration 5.3.0 (Released June 18, 2024)

+- Migrates to Nx 19.3.0

 ### Migration 5.2.3 (Released April 6, 2024)